US to focus bison restoration on expanding tribal herds | KRDO

 Associated Press

-DENVER (AP) — U.S. Interior Secretary Deb Haaland says her agency will work to restore more large bison herds to Native American lands under an order that calls for the government to tap into Indigenous knowledge in its efforts to conserve the burly animals that are an icon of the American West.
+DENVER (AP) — U.S. officials will work to restore more large bison herds to Native American lands under a Friday order from Interior Secretary Deb Haaland that calls for the government to tap into Indigenous knowledge in its efforts to conserve the burly animals that are an icon of the American West.

-Haaland was expected to announce a secretarial order Friday meant to help more tribes establish bison herds, along with $25 million in federal spending for such efforts.
-The Associated Press obtained details on the order in advance.

-Bison have bounced back from their near extinction due to commercial hunting in the 1800s.
-But they remain absent from most of the grasslands they once occupied, and many tribes have struggled to reforge their deep historical connections to the animals.
+American bison, also known as buffalo, have bounced back from their near extinction due to commercial hunting in the 1800s.
+But they remain absent from most of the grasslands they once occupied, and many tribes have struggled to restore their deep historical connections to the animals.

 As many as 60 million bison once roamed North America, moving in vast herds that were central to the culture and survival of numerous Native American groups.